 Istria lies between Croatia, Slovenia and Italy, with the largest part belonging to Croatia.
 It is the biggest peninsula in the Adriatic Sea and the most touristic place of Croatia.

-The charming Istrian coast line is dotted with towns alley-hugging houses built around churches and the inland is renowned for its pretty medieval hilltop villages.
+The charming Istrian coast line is dotted with towns full of alley-hugging houses built around churches and the inland is renowned for its pretty medieval hilltop villages.
 Visitors enjoy taking the sun at the beach and taking some fresh air in the rustic interior of rolling hills and fertile plains.

 Istria has a long and interesting history and a cross-cultural heritage.
 Italian people lived in the towns for many decades and gave a special touch to the urban areas while Croats occupied the countryside.
 As a result, the cuisine is very diverse and tasty.
 It is worth having a gastronomic and fine dinner in a village or seafood along the coast.

-Amphitheatre and Roman relics
+Ancient amphitheatre and Roman relics

 Pula, the largest town with a harbour